Effective SQL: 61 Specific Ways to Write Better SQL

 Ben G. Clothier

-Effective SQL brings together the hands-on solutions and practical insights you need to solve a wide range of complex problems with SQL, and to design databases that make it far easier to manage data in the future.
-Leveraging the proven format of the best-selling Effective series, it focuses on providing clear, practical explanations, expert tips, and plenty of realistic examples -- all in full color.
+Effective SQL brings together the hands-on solutions and practical insights students need to solve a wide range of complex problems with SQL, and to design databases that make it far easier to manage data in the future.
+Leveraging the proven format of the best-selling Effective series, it focuses on providing clear, practical explanations, expert tips, and plenty of realistic examples.

 This product is part of the following series.
 Click on a series title to see the full list of products in the series.